MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 - Monitor virtual machines and detect for failure.
 The raw data of for monitoring can come from variety of sources.
 Ensure that monitoring is configured and analyze the cause of problems.

-- Analyze that scheduled backups are running healthy and periodic backups are taken.
-Azure [Backup center](/azure/backup/backup-center-overview) can to gain more insights.
+- Analyze that scheduled backups are running as expected and that periodic backups are taken (if needed).
+Azure [Backup center](/azure/backup/backup-center-overview) can be used to gain more insights.

 - Prioritize the use of Virtual Machine Scale Sets over VMs to enable capabilities like scale, autoscale and provide zone-redundancy.